-As Jay Wilson, chief designer announced for Diablo 3 in an interview that there would probably be no major changes to the "bright colors" in D3.
+As Jay Wilson, chief designer announced Diablo 3 in an interview that there would probably be no major changes to the "bright colors" in D3.

-When you pull all the color out of the environment and you make it too homogeneous across the game, Essentially what you're doing is you're pulling away the player's reward of feeling like they've Progressed: because the area they 're in now looks like the area theywere in 30 to 45 minutes ago.
+When you pull all the color out of the environment and you make it too homogeneous across the game, Essentially what you're doing is you're pulling away the player's reward of feeling like they've progressed: because the area they 're in now looks like the area theywere in 30 to 45 minutes ago.

 Source: Interview on MTV Multiplayer